Shayokh144/Scrape_and_Download_with_Python/README.md

 * if the status code is 200, it means our request is successful.

 ### Its time to Scrap
-* Now, we scrap all the headlines of the page
+* Now, some sample scraping code is given here

 ***
 ```python